C4IROcean/OceanDataConnector/README.md

 Please find relevant notebooks to get you started and don't forget to check out our [documentation](https://docs.hubocean.earth/)

 ## Example Notebooks
 We provide a number of example notebooks to get you going with Ocean Data Platform and are always adding new ones as we deploy new features.
-An overview of the notebooks we have are:
+These are contained in two folders.

+#### Dataset Examples
-- Pull data from the ODP APIs: ODP_data_pull.ipynb
+- Pull data from the ODP APIs from various datasets: EMODnetHumanActivities_access_data.ipynb, SeamountsDatabase_access_data.ipynb
-- Query data with geospatial tools with the ODP APIs: PGS_geospatial_querying.ipynb
+- Query data with geospatial tools with the ODP APIs: PGS_CTDBiotaADCP_access_data.ipynb
-- Combine data from ODP with external data: PGS_OBIS-usecase-simple.ipynb
+- Combine data from ODP with external data: PGS_OBIS_combination.ipynb

+#### Workflow Examples
-- Upload raw data into ODP: raw_file_upload.ipynb
+- Upload raw data files into ODP: raw_file_upload.ipynb
+- Upload a tabular data example to ODP: tabular-data-upload-ILIAD-example

+<br><br>

+Note: this Ocean Data Platform Tutorials directory will be automatically synced with new updates and new notebooks when added to the [github repo](https://github.com/C4IROcean/OceanDataConnector).
+Therefore we recommend that best practice is:
+- use a separate directory for your personal notebooks and work, and,
+- if you want to use or edit the examples, create a duplicate first and work on that version, then the original files will stay up to date.